 These questions became impossible to reconcile and so, like a lot of people in that situation, I decided to simply move on and stop asking them altogether.
 Assuming Christianity must work for some people, but those people aren't me.
-Eventually, I "cleaned up" my act and my desire to behave for general acceptance was restored in the name of the almighty dollar.
+Eventually, I "cleaned up" my act because my desire to behave for general acceptance was restored in the name of a steady career.
 I transitioned from making music to making movies, got very invested in the craft and worked hard to become skilled enough to get work.
 This was an enjoyable experience.
-But I quickly I prided myself on never going to filmschool.
+But I found a way to make it about my own pride.
 I became obsessed with comparing my work to others.
 My own sense of status and self righteousness had always been my god, but for the first time in my life, I was living comfortably in that reality.
-I would even be willing to put back on the "good Christian boy" act again if their was some sort of economic or social gain to be had.
+I would even be willing to put back on the "good Christian boy" act again if their was some sort of economic or social gain to be had...to an extent.

 My goal was to be successful and be a decent enough person to be liked by others (i.e The American Dream) which at the time felt like a massive improvement from where I had been in my angsty years.
 Or so I thought.

 Sure I had to lie to keep up my appearances, but they were harmless lies simply to protect my image, I would never lie to intentionally hurt someone else.
 And yes I stole here and there, but never anything big or anything people would miss and only very seldom.
 Sure I had anger issues, but that was all justified because I was the victim of a disillusioned youth.
-And of course I lusted after other women, but I'm a guy and only ever did anything physical with someone behind my wife's back twice and it wasn't even full blown sex.
+And of course I lusted after other women, but I'm a guy and it's normal to cheat on your wife.
 And yes I had lots of sex before marriage, but everyone does so no big deal, it's not like I ever forced a girl to have sex with me, those are the real bad people.
 If my life was a movie, I was the flawed, but ultimately redeemable, anti-hero that always "meant well”.

 So what changed?
 Why would I stop living this way?
 I had the nice job, the wife & kid, flirtatious side women and no one holding me accountable for anything because I had it all under control.
-And better yet no one was getting hurt.
-God forbid someone be hurt by my actions.
-No harm, no foul.
-I was living the dream I had been dreaming since I was 10 years old.
+I had been dreaming since I was 10 years old.

-Seeking answers I went to the only book that I knew of to claim truth.
-That old outdated book that I had discounted so long ago.
-The book that represented so much of what I despised, that nasty word, religion.
-But my desperation led me there regardless.
-I initially wanted to find answers as to why the government and corporations were so corrupt and where I landed in relation to them on the goodness scale.
+Out of moral quandary and curiosity I wanted to find answers as to why the government and corporations were so corrupt and maybe find out where I landed in relation to them on the goodness scale.
 1 being a Saint and 10 being a warlord who profits off the death of innocent people.
 I was then hit square in the face with the truth.
 The truth that the scale of 1-10 I had invented in my head was just that, an invention of my own imagination.
 The problem is that I was really good at convincing myself that my standards must be on par with God's standards.
 I clung to my slogans “No harm no foul”, “what they dont know wont hurt them”, “all is fair in love and war” (the rationalizing for sin goes on and on).
 And if God has an issue with me, it must either be a misunderstanding or God is not as loving as everyone says he is.
 But then I came across passages like this.